TheOdinProject/curriculum/nodeJS/express/introduction_to_express.md

 There is no more code to run and the function returns.
 Since Express has been told to respond to the request, it ends the request-response cycle.
 Meanwhile, the browser receives our server's response and displays it on screen, which is our `"Hello, world!"` string.
 We could send nearly anything in our response.
 We could even [tell Express to send a file](https://expressjs.com/en/api.html#res.sendFile).

-### Nodemon
+### Auto-restarting your server upon file changes

 When you run your server with `node app.js`, any changes to any JavaScript and JSON files in your project directory won't be reflected automatically unless you manually interrupt and rerun `node app.js`.
-To avoid this manual process, you can use [Nodemon](https://www.npmjs.com/package//nodemon) to run your `app.js` file.
-Nodemon will automatically restart your server any time it detects a change, similar to Webpack and Vite's dev servers.
+To avoid this manual process, you can use [Node's watch mode](https://nodejs.org/docs/latest-v20.x/api/cli.html#--watch) by adding the `--watch` flag, e.g. `node --watch app.js`.
+Node will watch `app.js` for changes, as well as any of the files it depends on.
+When it detects a change, it will automatically restart the server just like with Webpack and Vite's dev servers.

-Our recommendation would be to add Nodemon as a dev dependency and add an npm script that runs `nodemon app.js`.
+You may also come across [Nodemon](https://www.npmjs.com/package//nodemon), a highly configurable package that could also watch for changes and restart your server for you.
+Node didn't always have a stable built-in watch mode, so you're likely to see Nodemon around the place.
+Our recommendation would be to stick with Node's built in watch mode via the `--watch` flag, as this would be by far the simplest method.

 ### Assignment